swax/NAISYS/README.md

 ## Data, logs, and backups

 The setup wizard writes `.env`; `NAISYS_FOLDER` in that file controls where persistent state lives.
 Databases are stored under `NAISYS_FOLDER/database/`, logs under
-`NAISYS_FOLDER/logs/`, and the hub access key under `NAISYS_FOLDER/cert/`.
+`NAISYS_FOLDER/logs/`, and bootstrap access keys for the integrated naisys + supervisor hosts under `NAISYS_FOLDER/cert/` (remote hosts' keys are not stored here — they live in each remote machine's `HOST_ACCESS_KEY`).

 For production, back up the full `NAISYS_FOLDER`.
-At minimum, preserve `database/` and `cert/` together so restored hosts can keep their data and hub authentication intact.
+At minimum, preserve `database/` and `cert/` together so restored hosts can keep their data and the integrated processes can reauthenticate.
+Remote hosts re-key through the supervisor UI if needed.

 ## Details